openshift/machine-config-operator/docs/ImageMirrorSetDesign.md

 3. Setting cluster wide mirror registries, but blocking the image pull from the registry that specified as source in the pull spec by setting the enum field `mirrorSourcePolicy`.
 If all the mirror registries are failed, the image pull will be redirected to the registry in the pull spec by default.
 This field is available for both `ImageDigestMirrorSet` and `ImageTagMirrorSet`.

-4. Before the `ImageContentSourcePolicy` CRD gets deprecated, reject to update one of `ImageDigestMirrorSet`/ `ImageTagMirrorSet` and `ImageContentSourcePolicy` when there is an attempt to update both objects on the cluster.
+4. `ImageContentSourcePolicy` CRD will be marked as deprecated and will be supported during all of 4.x.
+Update and coexistence of `ImageDigestMirrorSet`/ `ImageTagMirrorSet` and `ImageContentSourcePolicy` is supported.
+We encourage users to move to IDMS while supporting both in the cluster, but will not remove ICSP in OCP 4.x.

 ## Non-Goals